 The right fixtures are key to making your paired products stand out.
 Whether it’s a small countertop display, an end cap, or a custom-built unit, the fixture should highlight the products without creating clutter.
 Consider how design and prototyping can help you create a solution that perfectly fits your products and your store’s aesthetic, making the display feel both helpful and visually appealing.

-Create a Timeline and Test Your Ideas
+Step 3: Create a Timeline and Start Testing

 Cross merchandising isn’t a “set it and forget it” strategy.
 It’s all about experimenting to see what resonates with your customers.
 Once your display is up, set a clear timeline for your test—say, four to six weeks—to gather meaningful data.
 During this time, pay close attention to your sales numbers.
 Are people buying the paired items together?
 Has the average transaction value increased?